wp-plugins/endomondowp/readme.txt

 with a new ["Page Templates « WordPress Codex"](http://codex.wordpress.org/Page_Templates) or simply modify directly the php file of theme.
 In any of this case you can add a invocation of function *do_endomondowp(...)* and you will have same action of shortcode.
 Also the parameters of function are the same of shortcode.
 Otherwise on your plugin or on your *function.php* you can add one hook to one of 4 action and you can run your custom code.
-The allowed action are show below and all action have the same parameter of *do_endomondowp(...)* function:
+The allowed action are show below and every action have the same parameter of *do_endomondowp(...)* function:

 * pre_ewp_show action.
 It's called before *do_endomondowp(...)* function
 * post_ewp_show action.
 It's called after *do_endomondowp(...)* function